Best 20+ New Year’s Vegan Family Meals

 The post includes 1.
 Salads, 2.
 Sides, 3.
 Main courses and 4.
 Desserts.
 Hope you enjoy these New Year’s Menu Ideas!

-2. Greek Spinach Pie with Homemade Phyllo — Traditional Greek Spinach Pie is a fluffy pie dough rolled out, filled with Greek herbs and cooked on the wall of a hot oven, where it puffs slightly up, then settles down into warm and crunchy chewiness.
+2. Greek Vegan Spinach Recipe — Traditional Vegan Spanakopita is a fluffy pie dough rolled out, filled with Greek herbs and cooked on the wall of a hot oven, where it puffs slightly up, then settles down into warm and crunchy chewiness.
 Yummy!!
 By Maninio.

 3. Greek Mpriam — Mpriam is a Traditional Greek Summer dish, consists of a big variety of vegetables, flavored with olive oil, tomato juice and spiced with black pepper, salt, cinnamon, and coriander.
 It is cooked on the wall of a hot oven, where it boils slightly up, then settles down into warm and soft chewiness.
 By Maninio.

-4. Vegan Quiche Lorraine — A marvelous new adaptation of a French classic, a Vegan Quiche Lorraine.
+4. Vegan Quiche Lorraine — A marvelous new adaptation of a French classic, an Easy Vegan Quiche.
 By Seven Roses.

 More Vegan Family Meals

-5. Vegan Risotto with Beetroots and Dill — A delicious creamy risotto!
+5. Vegan Risotto with Beetroots and Dill — A delicious creamy risotto vegan!
 Heavenly Delicious!
 By Maninio.

-7. Vegan Arabic Falafel —I love nothing more than a big plate with warm falafels and Arabic dips of all kind like Hummus and Moutabal.
+7. Lebanese Falafel —I love nothing more than a big plate with warm falafels and Arabic dips of all kind like Hummus and Moutabal.
 One of the most interesting times in an Arabic restaurant is gathering around a big table with friends, Shisha on the side and different dish appetizers.
+Plus if you are wondering “is hummus gluten free?” please read the recipe.
 By Maninio.

-8. Creamy Spinach and Artichoke Borek — “This spinach and artichoke filling is really simple to make.
+8. Creamy Spinach and Artichoke Borek — “This spinach borek is really simple to make.
 It’s a straightforward combination of onion sauteed in olive oil, roughly chopped spinach and marinated artichoke hearts”.
 By Quite good food.

 9. Baked Tofu — I was first introduced to Tofu, during my life in France through my Plant-Based cooking course.
 It’s a great alternative to meat and it tastes amazingly great!
 Love it!!
 My favorite way of cooking it is the baked version.
 Did you know that it is also named as bean curd?
+Try this Asian marinated tofu and let me know if you like it.
 By Maninio.

 10. Mushroom Risotto — Rooted in a rich and varied tradition of creativity, I find the art of Risotto making, endlessly fascinating.
-Creamy and Delicious!
+Creamy and Delicious Vegan risotto mushroom!
 By Maninio.

 SIDES / SAUCES